OzzyCzech/ozzyczech.cz/src/content/docs/DevOps/Command line/git/Backup git repository.md

   label: Backup git repository
 ---

-Git is capable of "bundling" its data into a single file.
-The [bundle command](https://git-scm.com/docs/git-bundle) will package up everything that would normally be pushed over the wire with a git push command into a binary file that you can email to someone or put on a flash drive, then unbundle into another repository.
+Git can "bundle" its data into a single file using the [`bundle` command](https://git-scm.com/docs/git-bundle).
+This command packages everything that would typically be pushed over the network with a `git push` into a binary file.
+The file can then be emailed to someone, transferred to a flash drive, and later "unbundled" into another repository.

-Following bash function will clone repository and create one signle bundle file with nice name:
+Following bash function will clone repository and create one single bundle file with nice name:

 ```shell
 #!/bin/bash